SwingGuy1024/Blog/Bad Uses of Optional.md

         return null;
     }

-If the `findfirst()` method doesn't find anything, it correctly returns an empty `Optional.` But if the input parameter is missing, there's nothing to find, so it should return `Optional.empty().` But it returns `null` instead!
-Returning an empty Optional here would make much more sense.
+If the `findFirst()` method doesn't find anything, it correctly returns an empty `Optional.` But if the input parameter is missing, there's nothing to find, so it should return `Optional.empty().` But it returns `null` instead!
+I had to fix the ensuing `NullPointerException` that Optional, once again, had failed to prevent.

 **4. This one took way too much code to do something very simple.**